jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 ## Hardware

-- Mac mini which runs the web server and all the previously mentioned tools ans scripts using LaunchDaemons on a daily/nightly basis
+- Mac mini which runs the web server and all the previously mentioned tools and scripts using LaunchDaemons on a daily/nightly basis

 ## Future iterations

 - Port TVMLKit code to SwiftUI so it can be used with iPads etc.
+- Run scripts and tools more frequently => "when needed"

 ---